ampando/Pizza-Party/README.md

 Test: It should return an array of pizza size options.
 Input: console.log(size)
- Expected Output: 'small', 'medium', 'jalepeno'
+ Expected Output: 'small', 'medium', 'large'

 Test:  It should return the cost of pizza depending on user selection.
-Input:
-Expected Output:

-Test:
 Input:
 Expected Output:

 SETUP and INSTALLATION REQUIREMENTS